nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <details>
 <summary>Reveal the answer!</summary>
 <br>
-<p>According to data from the <a href="https://www.irs.gov/statistics/soi-tax-stats-sole-proprietorship-returns">Internal Revenue Service (IRS)</a>, the average annual net income for a sole proprietor in the United States was approximately $47,000 in 2019.</p>
+<p>According to data from the <a href="https://www.irs.gov/statistics/soi-tax-stats-sole-proprietorship-returns" target="_blank">Internal Revenue Service (IRS)</a>, the average annual net income for a sole proprietor in the United States was approximately $47,000 in 2019.</p>
 </details>

 <h3>How do sole proprietorships contribute to the economy?</h3>